Home / Coffee knowledge / Coffee Transparency - Steps Toward Transparent Trade

 Transparency and “The Pledge”

 As Kaffeemacher, we communicate openly about what we do.
-We share knowledge in our courses and advise along the coffee chain.
-As coffee roasters, we also talk about the purchase prices of our coffees and thus challenge the status quo of coffee trading.Green coffee is too cheap.
-Very few small producers can make a living if they sell their coffee through established channels and achieve the exchange-traded price.
-We have reported on this in several podcasts:
+We share our knowledge in our courses and provide consulting along the coffee supply chain.
+As coffee roasters, we also talk about the purchase prices of our coffees and thereby challenge the status quo of the coffee trade.

 https://open.spotify.com/show/090WkPqHLfVjBPwZPrbrfn

-The Pledge – The Commitment for Coffee Roasters and Importers
+The Pledge – the commitment for coffee roasters and importers

-- Who are the trading partners?
+• Who are the trading partners?

-- How much coffee do we buy from them?
+• How much coffee do we buy from them?

-- What is the quality?
+• What is the quality?

-- What prices have we paid? (e.g. FOB)
+• What prices did we pay? (e.g., FOB)

 Roger Wittwer, Kafischmitte